Hello-World-Blog/Microservices/README.md

 # Product Catalog API

-Do refer to the blog here for a detailed tutorial on this project.
+Do refer to the blog <a href="https://learnai1.home.blog/2021/03/15/microservices-in-go/">here</a> for a detailed tutorial on this project.

 ## Run API